 Utilise Your Microwave

-Unbelievably a microwave uses 50% less energy than your cooker!
-Of course, this doesn’t mean that you should balance your diet around microwave meals, there are plenty of foods that can be prepared by using the microwave.
+Unbelievably, a microwave uses 50% less energy than your cooker!
+Of course, this doesn’t mean that you should balance your diet around microwave meals, but it’s worth knowing that there are plenty of foods that can be prepared by using the microwave.
 If you are a fan of pasta, then there are a lot of pasta packs that can be prepared by using hot water and a microwave, as well as this you can make microwave cakes, rice and plenty more!
 Check out this article for the best microwave recipes!

 Replace Your Lightbulbs